ChrisPolewiak/AzureSubscriptionVending/README.md

 ## 4. Step-by-step: granting RBAC roles for the pipeline UAMI

-**Goal: fulfil the RBAC requirements from section 2 so the pipeline can perform provisioning, bootstrap, and the final subscription move.**
+**Goal: fulfill the RBAC requirements from section 2 so the pipeline can perform provisioning, bootstrap, and the final subscription move.**

 Roles to assign: